viamrobotics/micro-rdk/OTA.md

 In the `url` field, enter the url where a firmware will be downloaded from
    - if using a local endpoint on the same network, remember to use the proper private ip address
-   - for cloud-hosted resources, embedded auth in the url is easiest, we don't support jwt yet
+   - for cloud-hosted resources, embedded auth in the url is easiest, we don't support tokens yet

 The `version` field is equivalent to a `tag` and can be any arbitrary string of up to 128 characters.
 After successfully applying the new firmware, this `version` will be stored in NVS.
 This values is compared to that of the latest machine config from app.viam and will trigger the update process.